EMS Plus Review

 Both the Android and the older iOS versions of the EMS+ app have similar screen layouts and menu options.
-The current iteration of the app is called “EMS+ Retail” on both Google Play and the App Store.
+The app’s current iteration is called “EMS+ Retail” on both Google Play and the App Store.
 For whatever reason — most likely because the website hasn’t been updated in a while — the app is branded as “EMSplus” on the EMS+ website.

-The Android version of the EMS+ Retail app opens to the Terminal tab where you can enter a quick payment, process a new order, issue a refund, or post a voice authorization code.
-There’s also a History tab where you can view transaction and order history as well as generate reports for gross sales, deductions, and net sales.
+The Android version of the EMS+ Retail app opens to the Terminal tab, where you can enter a quick payment, process a new order, issue a refund, or post a voice authorization code.
+There’s also a History tab, where you can view transaction and order history as well as generate reports for gross sales, deductions, and net sales.
 A Products tab allows you to enter and track your inventory of products manually.
-A Customers tab enables you to collect payment data on customers, and is useful in that recurring customers won’t have to re-enter their information every time they make a purchase.
+A Customers tab enables you to collect payment data on customers — a useful feature because recurring customers won’t have to re-enter their information every time they make a purchase.
 Finally, a Settings tab allows you to tweak how the app works and customize it to your business.

 The Terminal tab looks like this on Android:

 Impressed?
 Neither am I.